aaronlng/100-days-of-code/r1-log.md

 ## Log

+### R1D15

+Continued working on mobile styling for my personal portfolio.
+Read some more in Cracking the Coding Interview.

 ### R1D14

 Worked on mobile styling for my personal portfolio.
 Read some more in Cracking the Coding Interview.